rlite/rlite/README.md

                     the static routing policy.
 * `ipcp-route-del`: Remove a routing rule from a local IPCP; valid for the static routing policy.
+* `ipcp-sched-config`: Configure the PDU scheduler of an IPCP.
+The configuration parameters depend on the specific scheduler (see Section 6.5.4).
 * `ipcps-show`: Show the list of IPCPs that are currently running in the system.
 * `ipcp-stats`: Show data transfer statistics for an IPCP running in the system.
 * `uipcp-stats-show`: Show management layer statistics for an IPCP running in